bzbz52/SciFy-Iot/README.md

 ---

 ## 🧠 How It Works (Simple Explanation)
 ```
-Your Phone/Computer  →  Internet  →  SciFi-IOT Platform  →  Your Device
+Your Phone/Computer  →  Internet  →  SciFy-IOT Platform  →  Your Device
      (Send Command)      (Cloud)      (Process & Route)      (LED turns on!)
 ```